Skip to main content

 Creating a Vector Index

-Create an index on a specific label and property, specifying the vector dimensionality and distance metric:
+Create an index on a specific label and property, specifying the vector dimensionality and similarity metric:

 • cosine -- cosine similarity (most common for text embeddings)